cmajor-lang/cmajor/docs/Cmaj Test File Format.md

 Indicating that at frame 10, the processor will receive an input float of `1.0` and at frame 100, it will receive `5.0`

-The array of frameOffsets must be monotonically increasing
+The array of frameOffsets must be monotonically increasing.

 ### input value file format